Mulan Joins the Army (1939 film): Relevant art movements

 The film draws on the legacy of the May Fourth Movement, particularly in its feminist reinterpretation of the Mulan legend and its use of leftist melodrama to convey nationalistic and social themes.
 The name Mulan is connected with idiomatic expressions such as “替父从军” (tì fù cóng jūn) and “代父从军” (dài fù cóng jūn, ‘join the army in one’s father’s place’) emphasising both filial duty and gender subversion.
 Produced during the Second Sino-Japanese War, during an afternoon screening, a man took the stage and condemned the filmmakers as traitors.
-Xia Yan, not having seen the entire film, claimed that Chang’s dealings with the Japanese constituted a “loss of chastity” (shi jie), an emasculating phrase that alludes to the importance of female chastity in the Mulan legend.
+The left-wing screenwriter Xia Yan later criticized the film and its producer Zhang Shankun because of the film's perceived relationship with Japanese-occupied Shanghai.
 The film’s depiction of Mulan as a courageous and autonomous heroine aligns with the contemporary discourse on the “New Woman” (新女性), a symbol of modernity and female empowerment in Republican-era China.